chastitywhiterose/Chastity-Chess-Chapters/book/ChastityChessChapters.md

 A person can also make up their own notation entirely.
 If you can think of a better system to help you remember what moves you made, then it's not wrong as long as it helps you.

-# Chapter 8: Too Long Didn't Read
+# Chapter 8: Too Long.
+Didn't Read.

 There will be many people who did not make it past even the first chapter of this book.
 This book about Chess is necessarily long because I am sharing all the information I possibly can from my years of experience playing Chess and games similar to Chess.
 At this point, you might be thinking, "This book is too long!
 I am not going to read all this!"
 And you would not be the first to think like this.